Germany backs Greek bailout as Tsipras mulls early polls

 PRESSURE DROP

-A big question ahead is whether the Greece will get any longer-term debt relief - possibly by having its repayment schedule stretched out.
+A big question ahead is whether the Greece will get any longer-term debt relief - possibly by having its repayment schedule stretch out.

-The European Union wants the IMF involved in the bailout, but the latter says that as things stand it cannot because Greece's debt is unsustainable.
+The European Union wants the IMF involved in the bailout, but the latter says it that as things stand it can't because Greece's debt is unsustainable.

 Eurogroup President Jeroen Dijsselbloem said the EU and IMF would be able to find a compromise in the form of lower interest rates and longer repayment terms.